rojasdon/rojasdon.github.io/docs/readings.md

 # Readings

 The readings below are either required or suggested.
 The required readings are essential for those who conduct research using the technologies available in the lab.
-Those under the **all** heading are required for all personnel.
+Human subjects readings are required for all personnel.
 Those under the technology specific headings are required for anyone handling that technology or data generated from that technology.

 Note: All required readings are either linked to a public location, or kept on the lab Google Drive, [here](https://drive.google.com/drive/folders/1gyxbN8syBasl_9W7_eA7hoW1ipj5Jbqu?usp=sharing).
 You may need to request permission to access the google drive.
 Please post requests in Discord channel #request-permissions.

 ## Required for lab personnel

-These readings can be done along with the required CITI training since they are complementary.
+The human subjects readings below can be done along with the required CITI training since they are complementary.

-### All [Belmont Report](https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/read-the-belmont-report/index.html#xbasic) Read Parts B an C, and [Definition of PHI](https://cphs.berkeley.edu/hipaa/hipaa18.html)
+### Human Subjects [Belmont Report](https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/read-the-belmont-report/index.html#xbasic) Read Parts B an C, and [Definition of PHI](https://cphs.berkeley.edu/hipaa/hipaa18.html)

-These readings are required depending on what aspect of laboratory research you are interested in pursuing.
+The following readings are required depending on what aspect of laboratory research you are interested in pursuing.

 ### MEG [Baillet, 2017](https://doi.org/10.1038/nn.4504)